Negligent Driving Laws in Washington

-The laws on negligent driving are complex and can be difficult to understand.
+The Negligent Driving Laws in Washington are complex and can be difficult to understand.
 The offense of negligent driving first degree is a misdemeanor with a punishment of up to 90 days in jail and a $1,000 fine.
 Negligent driving second degree is an infraction with a penalty of $250 plus other costs.

 Negligent Driving First Degree